Ride for $1 · Strand District stops · Cruise port access · Local food tours within walking distance

 Why This Matters for Your Galveston Visit

-Perfect for Cruise Passengers: With stops near the port and connecting to major attractions, it’s ideal for shore excursions.
+Perfect for Cruise Visitors: With stops near the port and connecting to major attractions, it’s an easy, affordable way to see the island before or after your sailing.

-Budget-Friendly Exploration: At $1 per ride, you can see more of Galveston for less than the cost of parking at most attractions.
+Budget-Friendly Exploration: At $1 per ride with a free transfer to the rubber-tire trolleys on the Seawall, you can see more of Galveston for less than the cost of parking at most attractions.

 No Driving Stress: Let someone else navigate while you actually see the sights.